Oxford University accused of ‘total moral failure’ over Mosley family donations

 In 2018, it emerged Max Mosley had published a racist political campaign leaflet for his father’s far-right Union Movement in the 1960s, which claimed non-white immigrants risked the spread of diseases such as tuberculosis, VD and leprosy.

-“What should have happened was that long ago Max Mosley should have apologised for his actions.
-He should have fessed up to what he has done and then he should have used that money very productively to assist those who were, as it were, on the receiving end - victims of that fascist violence,” Prof Goldman
+“What should have happened was that long ago, Max Mosley should have apologised for his actions.
+He should have fessed up to what he has done and then he should have used that money very productively to assist those who were, as it were, on the receiving end – victims of that fascist violence,” Prof Goldman said.

 “Then, also if you wish to, he could have supported colleges in Oxford in the university.”

-St Peter’s College and Lady Margaret Hall (LMH) accepted more than £12 million from the Mosley family since 2017, with £5m going towards a new student accommodation block, according to The Telegraph.
+St Peter’s College and Lady Margaret Hall (LMH) have accepted more than £12 million from the Mosley family since 2017, with £5m going towards a new student accommodation block, according to The Daily Telegraph.

 The University of Oxford said all donations passed a “robust, independent process taking legal, ethical and reputational issues into consideration”.